Maximise midwinter work with Resene Wintergrade paints!

 Resene Wintergrade Additive is more effective in lighter colours, i.e. those without high levels of tinter.
 While it will help the film forming and cure of darker shades (mid-tone and above, and coloured bases) the reaction is slower due to the higher tinter loading.

 No, however the product is different to the standard product so we recommend that you use the same product consistently on the same wall – e.g. you would use the Resene Wintergrade Additive in all one coat for one wall face.

 No, use one or the other, not both.
 They use similar technology and they won’t work together.

-Yes, only because these three wintergrade products are made in a different manner to the separate wintergrade additive.
-Do not add Resene Wintergrade Additive to the three premixed Resene wintergrade paints, unless you would like to end up with glue!
+Yes, only because this wintergrade product is made in a different manner to the separate wintergrade additive.
+Do not add Resene Wintergrade Additive to the premixed Resene Wintergrade Lumbersider unless you would like to end up with glue!